 Imagine Charles Dickens writing away in a cozy pub, thinking through which keywords he would rank best for in Google.

 Writing in the digital marketing era is not only about inspiration; it is much more strategic and far less poetic.
-How to create content that will be found by your target audience(s) is critical, and you can't make this happen without strategy and SEO.
+Figuring out how to create content that will be found by your target audience(s) is critical, and you can't make this happen without a goal-oriented strategy and SEO.

 I have been nurturing the idea of writing an article about dog tail behavior for a long time.
 I came up with this as I was watching my dog, who was consumed (can’t think of a better word for this action) with chasing and eating his tail like a madman (or a mad dog).